 May 15, 2020

-Finding real solutions to Nairobi’s transport challenges
+Solutions to Nairobi’s transport challenges

 Nairobi is ranked among the ten most congested cities in the world based on the Numbeo global traffic index, which evaluates commute times, carbon emissions, and overall inefficiencies of the traffic system.
 The index indicates that the average commute time is fifty seven minutes, with high inefficiencies resulting from heavy personal motor vehicle use and slow public transport services.
 Data from the Kenya National Bureau of Statistics (KNBS) show that the country registers approximately eight thousand new vehicles a month, a volume that cannot be sustained in the long term as evidenced by the current congestion levels.